kvesteri/intervals/README.rst

 Interval types
 --------------

 Each interval encapsulates a type.
-You can pass the type as a constructor parameter.
-If no type is given as a constructor parameter intervals tries to guess the type of the interval.
+Interval is not actually a class.
+Its a convenient factory that generates `AbstractInterval` subclasses.
+Whenever you call `Interval()` the IntervalFactory tries to guess to best matching interval for given bounds.

 .. code-block:: python